 In this short comic scene, VALERIE and FRANK discuss how their switch to going vegan has been working out.
-For more short scenes and scripts.
+Frank is destroyed by it and Valerie is in paradise.

 Valerie: Isn’t this incredible that we are both vegan?
 I can’t believe we have actually gone vegan.